The Meraquas of Irvine are proud to have a strong team of dedicated and highly credentialed coaches with extensive experience in coaching and judging.

 She has been head coach for several teams and has helped coach numerous Age Group National Finalists and Champions, Junior National finalists and National Teams participants, among others.
 She has personally coached four athletes who continued on to Olympic Teams for the US and Canada.

 Irene started judging at 16 years old and progressed rapidly to more complex judging levels.
 She is one of the few Level A judges in the United States, which enables her to judge at all World Championships and the Olympics.
 She has judged at the Beijing Olympics Qualifier and the London Olympics Qualifier as well as the 2009 and 2015 World Championships.
-We are so fortunate to have Irene coach the Meraquas and look forward to seeing her at the Olympics in Rio!

-As a swimmer, Shannon Jones competed for the Riverside Aquettes at the National level and earned many National Age Group titles.
+As a swimmer, Shannon Kelly-Jones competed for the Riverside Aquettes at the National level and earned many National Age Group titles.
 As a coach, she has been tremendously successful in ensuring a new generation of swimmers reach for their potential at the national Junior Olympic level.

 Shannon herself has competed in Masters and has swum professionally in performance groups such as Hollywood Synchro and Aqualilies.
 In addition, she has appeared as a synchro swimmer in several music videos and commercials.
 Her most recent movie work was The Pirates of the Caribbean: On Stranger Tides as Assistant choreographer/coach for the mermaids.

 Tori Hawes swam for the Riverside AQuettes, winning two team national championships before taking a break to focus on school.
 She stayed involved in synchro by pursuing her judging certifications: At 16 years old, she received her association level judging certification and not long after, she was certified for regional judging in 2009.
-In 2013, she was certified for Zone/Collegiate Regional judging.

 She attended The Ohio State University from 2010-2014 and was a member of Buckeye Squad synchro team each year.
 She also assisted as a figure coach for the Ohio Synchro Swim Club.
 In 2013, she reached the zone/collegiate level certification.
 In 2014 she swam a duet for the Buckeye Squad.
 She returned to the coach the Meraquas for the 2015 competition season.